ariary/bang/EXAMPLES.md

 `jse` enables to gather js code from webpages

-Perfor curl request and extract js from it:
+Perform curl request and extract js from it:
 ```
 bang.jse.after-url [url]
 ```